Interstate High Speed Rail Progress

 • We don’t need High Speed Rail because widening highways solves traffic congestion

-Fortunately, America 2050 non-profit organization provides better demographic and case-history tools that enable politicians and transportation officials to precisely identity corridors suitable for HSR and rank them by traffic merit.
+Fortunately, America 2050 non-profit organization provides better demographic tools that enable politicians and transportation officials to precisely identity corridors suitable for HSR and rank them by traffic merit.

 America 2050 HSR Study & Map, helps everyone understand primary, secondary and tertiary factors by mega-regions, corridors and city-pairs.
 By scoring population density, airway traffic and highway traffic in corridors, plus population, office density and transit connectivity in major metro areas, it ranks the Northeast, California-Las Vegas, Chicago-Great Lakes and Texas-Oklahoma mega-regions as having the highest merit.
-Florida, Atlanta-Piedmont and Cascadia mega-regions rank next, followed by the Arizona, Gulf Coast and Front Range mega-regions.
+Florida, Atlanta-Piedmont and Cascadia mega-regions rank next.
+This is where we should focus HSR construction to have the most difference-making impact by 2035.

 Communicating The Right HSR Speeds & Construction Timelines

 The 2030 USHSRA Map is not without issues.
-The USHSRA has not developed rigorous corridor and city-pair ranking criteria.
-Consequently, many 220 mph city-pairs can be questioned, even by HSR advocates.
+The USHSRA has not developed rigorous city-pair and corridor ranking criteria.
+Consequently, many city-pairs at 220 mph can be questioned, even by HSR advocates.
 Another blemish is the USHSRA Map only identifies 110 mph and 220 mph Routes.
-In-between speeds like 125, 160, 180 and 200 mph also matter.
+In-between speeds like 125, 150, 165, 185 and 200 mph also matter.

-For example, Ferrari, the famed Italian sports carmaker, recently established passenger train operations under the Italo brand.
-Italo replaced older 186 mph High Speed Trains (HST) on the route with AGV, a Very High Speed Train (VHST).
-Designed by Ferrari and built by French company Alstom, AGV is certified to safely operate up to 224 mph.
-Travelers love Italo for its sleek aerodynamic exterior, smooth ride, quieter cabins and luxurious appointments.
-Ferrari loves Italo for faster acceleration, faster braking, lower external noise per unit of speed, ability to support 14-cabin trains.
+Ferrari, the famed Italian sports carmaker, recently established passenger train operations under the Italo brand.
+Italo replaced older 186 mph High Speed Trains (HST) on the Turin-Milan-Florence-Rome route with AGV, an aerodynamic lighter weight Very High Speed Train (VHST).
+Designed by Ferrari and built by French company Alstom, AGV is certified to operate up to 224 mph, which may be useful for emergencies.
+Travelers love Italo for its sleek exterior, smooth ride, quiet cabins and luxurious appointments.
+Ferrari loves Italo for faster acceleration & braking, lower energy cost per mph, and ability to support 14-cabin trains for more patrons.

 3-Hour Rule & Train Frequency Important To Ridership

-In America, actual flight time for a 150-500 mile flight is usually 45-90 minutes, sandwiched by costly time from roadway congestion, luggage check-in (option), security check-in, flight delays, boarding, runway taxi congestion, deboarding and luggage pick-up (option).
-If traveling between downtowns, add time to catch a taxi/Uber, wait for a shuttle, get a car rental and sit in roadway congestion.
-A handful of airports have airport-to-downtown rapid transit, allowing you to skip roadway congestion.
-Consequently, total Journey Times for regional flights that have final destinations away from the center city are typically 3 hour 15 minutes to 4 hours.
+Air Time for a 150-500 mile flight is 45-80 minutes.
+For Journey Time, add roadway time to & from airports, luggage check-in (option), security check-in, boarding time, airplane runway congestion, deboarding time and luggage pick-up (option).
+If traveling between downtowns, Journey Time lengthens to catch a taxi/Uber/Lyft, catch a shuttle or rent a car.
+Some airports have airport-to-downtown rapid transit, allowing you to skip roadway congestion.
+Consequently, total Journey Times for regional flights that have final destinations away from the center city are no less than 3 hour 15 minutes.
+Since commercial airplanes typically have 70-75% on-time performance, Journey Times are often substantially longer.

 With European HSR patronage behavior and Journey Times for American regional flights in mind, a 2011 Siemens Study for Midwest High Speed Rail illustrates Sub-3-Hour Journey Times on 220 mph tracks that would be very attractive to city center-to-city center travelers, for example: